foundation29org/H29_Doc/source/pages/SW/Components.md

 <p style="text-align: center;">
 	<img width="400px" src="../../_images/blobs_component.jpg">
 </p>

-### 2.3.6.
-Other services
-- The [Genomics Functions apps](https://portal.azure.com/#blade/WebsitesExtension/FunctionsIFrameBlade/id/%2Fsubscriptions%2F53348303-e009-4241-9ac7-a8e4465ece27%2FresourceGroups%2Fhealth29%2Fproviders%2FMicrosoft.Web%2Fsites%2FGenomicServices) for phenolyze and exomize tasks.
-It is an Azure service.
-- The [DiagnosisApi](https://portal.azure.com/#@foundation29outlook.onmicrosoft.com/resource/subscriptions/53348303-e009-4241-9ac7-a8e4465ece27/resourceGroups/phenotypeBot/providers/Microsoft.Web/sites/DiagnosisApi/appServices) is an App Service of Azure that is used for consulting the symptons of a diagnose.
-It is an Azure service.

 ### 2.3.7.
 Databases
 We have several separate collections in two databases, one for accounts and general things, and one for patient data.